-Blue Advantage will treat first-trimester screening for detection of Down syndrome, which consists of a calculation of risk based on maternal age, maternal serum markers such as human chorionic gonadotropin and pregnancy-associated plasma protein A, and ultrasonic measurement of fetal nuchal translucency as a a covered benefit for women who are adequately counseled and desire information on the risk of having a child with Down syndrome.
+Blue Advantage will treat first-trimester screening for detection of Down syndrome, which consists of a calculation of risk based on patient's age, serum markers such as human chorionic gonadotropin and pregnancy-associated plasma protein A, and ultrasonic measurement of fetal nuchal translucency as a covered benefit for patients who are adequately counseled and desire information on the risk of having a child with Down syndrome.

-Blue Advantage will treat first-trimester screening for detection of Down syndrome using measurement of nuchal translucency alone as a non-covered benefit.
+Blue Advantage will treat first-trimester screening for detection of Down syndrome using measurement of nuchal translucency alone as a non-covered benefit and as investigational.